chromium/chromium/docs/threading_and_tasks.md

 ### Adding additional work to a running job.

-When new work items are added and the API user wants additional threads to invoke the worker task concurrently, `JobHandle/JobDelegate::NotifyConcurrencyIncrease()` *must* be invoked shortly after max concurrency increases.
+When new work items are added and the API user wants additional threads to invoke the worker task in parallel, `JobHandle/JobDelegate::NotifyConcurrencyIncrease()` *must* be invoked shortly after max concurrency increases.